ehmicky/autoserver/docs/pagination.md

 beginning or the end.

-The first query (without `before` nor `after`) can specify `filter` or `order_by`, but the next paginated queries cannot.
+The first query (without `before` nor `after`) can specify `filter` or `orderby`, but the next paginated queries cannot.

 One can use `has_previous_page` and `has_next_page` in the response to know when to stop iterating.